 My favorite vegan is happy with all the selections offered for her here.
 During our last visit, she tried the Grilled Avocado with puffed quinoa, house-smoked local tomato, market roasted chili aioli, sunflower seeds, pickled carrots in a sherry honey reduction.

 Then, the Farm to Fork Spring Risotto, holding the cheese, with a smoked local tomato, Brussel sprouts, toasted garlic, pickled market carrot, shaved fennel, and a local spinach pesto.

 Others in our party enjoyed the Corned Beef Reuben with Swiss cheese, sauerkraut and Russian dressing on home-made rye bread and the Sherry Braised Lamb Shank with a local parsnip apple mash, beet top gremolata, slow-roasted market vegetables, and cremini lamb jus.

-BiGA makes it easy to eat healthy at one of the best places to eat in Prescott.
+BiGA makes it easy to eat healthy being one of the best restaurants in Prescott to eat at.

 142 N Cortez St. // (928) 717-0009

 The Raven Café quickly becomes a go-to spot for food, drinks, and nightly entertainment.
 Its moniker, “Prescott’s Gathering Place,” is well deserved.

 Their focus on organic espresso and an innovative menu, with organic and locally sourced items, makes it painless to reduce your carbon footprint.

 First, the food.
 A lot of conversations here revolve around the drinks, whether craft beer or organic espresso.
 There may be more vegan and gluten-free dishes here than anywhere else in town.
 The jackfruit tacos are a favorite, as are the cauliflower tacos.

 For the non-vegan, the Raven burger, the salmon, and the Wahoo Fish Tacos are my go-to dishes.